WING TSUN ASSOCIATION

-Ren- 仁, which belongs to the SHOULDERS of the phoenix and means: kind-heartedness, humanity, benevolence, kindness, and humanity
+Ren- 仁, which belongs to the CHEST of the phoenix and means: kind-heartedness, humanity, benevolence, kindness, and humanity

 As our etiquette is strong we only accept people of good character and have the desire to learn and belong for only good reasons.

 Wing Tsun is has a balance of being both a potentially brutal fighting art with ultimate sophistication, and that is because the application of the techniques should be conveyed though the understanding of principles.
 This allows a person to react and adapt in a real situation and not have to know and remember every single technique but can use smart thinking and concepts with basic knowledge to overcome an attacker and effectively defend themselves.

 What one Wing Tsun practitioner would do in any given situation, is not necessarily what another would do – in fact it is likely that it would not be.
 Some would be of different height, ability or speed so may not use the same exact approach as another, so they learn to use the principles to find the techniques they should use and in turn can learn to make the most of what THEY have and not be inferior to another.

 Use the shortest and most direct rout of attack

 Protect your centreline